cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 We could take advantage of the schema definition and generate the source plugin from that, but we decided to do that one step further in the pipeline from the Go Code.

-Go is incredibly suited for Code Analysis so we created a [code generation library](https://github.com/cloudquery/plugin-sdk/tree/main/codegen) that generates CloudQuery schema from Go structs.
+Go is incredibly suited for code analysis so we created a [code generation library](https://github.com/cloudquery/plugin-sdk/tree/main/codegen) that generates CloudQuery schema from Go structs using reflection.
 This helps achieve number of things:

 1. Keep up CloudQuery schema with APIs automatically
-2. Enable users to use the Go Client which is built for developers and include important capabilities when talking to the service API.
+2. Enable developers to use the Go Client which is built for developers and include important capabilities when talking to the service API.
 3. Our current set of plugins are >80% auto-generated!

 ## Scaling Destinations

 ### Pluggable Destinations

 Another key requirement is supporting multiple destinations.
-Number of destinations is actually limited but if destinations won't be decoupled from sources, source plugins will grow exponentially and will need updating every time there will be a need for a new destination which makes it unsustainable.
-Destination plugins implemented in a similar way to source plugins as gRPC servers.
+The number of destinations is actually limited, but if destinations won't be decoupled from sources, source plugins will need to be updated every time there is a new destination, which will require a growing `n*m` (`n` number of source plugins and `m` number of destinations plugins) number of code-changes and make development unsustainable.

+Destination plugins are implemented in a similar way to source plugins as gRPC servers.

 ### Typing System